 4. Cane Bayou Kayaking and Paddleboarding

 Cane Bayou slithers through St. Tammany Parish between the towns of Mandeville and Lacombe, and offers one of the wildest rides you’ll find in southeast Louisiana.
 This is pristine Louisiana wilderness, where massive cypress trees emerge from the swamp, and roseate spoonbills and eagles make their nests.
 There are multiple launch sites and numerous outfitters, such as Bayou Adventure, so getting on the water is easy.
 Get more details about Cane Bayou and paddling tours.
-And you can make the outdoor fun even more exciting by taking a paddle adventure through a winding bayou that will lead you at a restaurant's dock - that's what happy hour in Louisiana is like!
-Paddle to the Plate!
+And you can make the outdoor fun even more exciting by taking a paddle adventure through a winding bayou that will lead you at a restaurant's dock — that's what happy hour in Louisiana is like!
+See how you can Paddle to the Plate!

 5. Insta-Gator Ranch and Hatchery

-Insta-Gator Ranch in Covington has alligators everywhere, big blue pools of adults in crystal clear water, and you can even a touch and take pictures with the baby alligators.
-Learn about the alligator industry “from hatchling to handbag” and how Insta-gator’s partnership with Louisiana Wildlife & Fisheries has helped bring this species back from the brink.
+Insta-Gator Ranch in Covington has alligators everywhere, big blue pools of adults in crystal clear water, and you can even touch and take pictures with the baby alligators.
+Learn about the alligator industry “from hatchling to handbag” and how Insta-Gator’s partnership with Louisiana Wildlife & Fisheries has helped bring this species back from the brink.
 By reservation, visitors can assist in the hatching of a baby alligator from an egg in August and September.